 Acres of bountiful countryside, 150 kilometres of coastline and some of the UK’s most vibrant cities within its borders, Sussex is a pretty impressive county.
-It's quite big – broken up into East Sussex and a West Sussex – so it's safe to say you’re spoilt for choice with things to do in Sussex.
+It's quite big - broken up into East Sussex and a West Sussex - so it's safe to say you’re spoilt for choice with things to do in Sussex.
 From the bustling bright streets of Brighton to the beautifully quiet solitude of Pooh Bear’s wood, Sussex is a county full of contrasts and a damn fun place to explore.
-The beauty of the county is only just matched by the selection of tremendous Plum Guide-approved boltholes there.
+And here at Plum Guide, we've gone above and beyond to make sure that you know exactly what to do on your trip, piling all of our expert knowledge into this guide just for you.
+The beauty of the county is only just matched by our selection of exclusive rentals there.

 Try a local delicacy

 The list of foods that make Sussex famous read like a Horrible History book.
 Pulborough eels, Selsey cockle, Sussex Pond Pudding... we’ll stop, but you get the picture.
 These dishes might sound strange, but you know what they say: when in Rome.
 Try a Huffed Chicken after a day out on the South Downs or munch down on a delicious Sussex Churdle after an afternoon on a National Trust tour.
 On a more tempting note, banoffee pie was created here (1972, if you ever get it in a pub quiz) and the region boasts the UK’s largest cluster of vineyards, so there is plenty of plonk to see you through.